Price Pressure: Is Stress A Problem In The Pricing Community?

 Pricing managers and their teams tend to differ hugely in the amount of challenge or change that they can comfortably deal with.
 Ask yourself: Are you someone who seeks out change by championing a better way of pricing (and to the toughest of audiences and customers), or do you prefer to sit behind your desk and hypothesise pricing options within the confines of well-known, traditional financial / accountancy based (and often broken) paradigms?
 Do you find that a bit of nervousness can help you in a big meeting or negotiation, or do you go to pieces?

-We have conducted a series of empirical studies on pricing teams and culture and conclude that each pricing manager and analyst has their own optimum level of performance; anything below that means they are not driven enough, while anything too far above means they simply get too anxious to the point of not being capable of performing.
+We have conducted a series of empirical studies on pricing teams and culture and conclude that each pricing manager and analyst has their own optimum level of performance and pricing pressure; anything below that means they are not driven enough, while anything too far above means they simply get too anxious to the point of not being capable of performing.

 This stress effect is quite common in pricing teams and is known as the Yerkes-Dodson Law.
 This law is a good way to explain why some pricing executives thrive during pricing transformations while others cannot bear the anxiety of changing operating models, systems, processes or looming deadlines.